How to Test and Verify Your PixelFlow CAPI Setup

 For more details, see our article on Why Some Events Are Duplicated.

-Step 6: Verify Deduplication is Working
+6: Verify Deduplication is Working

 PixelFlow automatically deduplicates events by sending the same event_id through both the browser (Pixel) and server (CAPI).
 Meta uses this ID to merge duplicate events into a single record.